The thrilling rollercoaster of Kanye West's life and career

 He began his musical career as a producer for Roc-A-Fella records in the early 2000s, which meant producing for names like Jay-Z, Common, Ludacris, and numerous other stars.
 However, he clearly wanted to break into the scene himself, which he did in 2004 with 'College Dropout.'
 Since then, he's released nine studio albums, not to mention the numerous albums for other artists he has continued to produce.

 While Kanye may be hailed for his musical success, he has also often been criticized for his controversial statements and behavior.
-While his comments surrounding current US President Donald Trump's policies may have gotten attention more recently, it's not the first time West has gotten political.
-He also shocked fans everywhere when he claimed that former President George W. Bush didn't care about black people, this in the wake of Hurricane Katrina.
+While his comments surrounding former US President Donald Trump's policies may have gotten attention more recently, it's not the first time West has gotten political.
+He also shocked fans everywhere when he claimed that former President George W. Bush didn't care about Black people, this in the wake of Hurricane Katrina.
 And that's not even mentioning the infamous TMZ interview where he talked about slavery...

 But when you're Kanye West, why stop there?
 Several more episodes followed, including refusing to release any new music until his record company, Universal Music Group, and his publisher, Sony/ATV Music Publishing, free him from the deals.
 He also called himself Nat Turner and "the new Moses," and demanded a public apology from J. Cole and Drake.
 And we could go on...